jfalcou/raberu/README.md

 We will first defines two keywords to pass parameters:
   + `letter` to specify the character to replicate
-  + `replications_` to specify the replication count of the character
+  + `replication` to specify the replication count of the character

 This is done by creating instances of the `rbr::keyword` template variable.
 Each instance must be defined with an unique tag, usually a locally defined, incomplete type.